tani/papyrus/lambda.l.md

 ### Source Code

+The code of *Lambda* is very simple.
-*Lambda* is a small script.
-In this Section, we provides `lambda:lambdaconvert` `lambda:lambdaload`, and you can use `lmd` as the nickname.
+In this Section, *Lambda* defines `lambda:lambdaconvert` and `lambda:lambdaload`.

+Here is a definition of this package.
+The nicknames is `lmd` you can use it in a REPL like `lmd:lambdaconvert`. *Lambda* uses `3bmd` to covert a document from Markdown to HTML.

 ```lisp
 (in-package :cl-user)